Ananthnbhat/fsd-assignments/5. code-management-assignment/README.md

 }`

 Write a Junit Test case to testthe above classfor the business logic.
---The test case is available in CalculationTest.java file in this repository
+--The test case is available in JunitAssignment.java file in this repository